tfateba/drivers/README.md

 # drivers
-This folder contains low device drivers for some devices
+This folder contains low device drivers for some devices a software libraries.